Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 >Note: The packages of the Mojo standard library are stored in `/home/username/.modular/pkg/packages.modular.com_mojo/lib/mojo`

-You can then import all the modules together or individually.
+You can import all the modules from a package together or individually.
 For example: the map() function resides in the `functional` module in the `algorithm` package, so you can import it as:
 `from algorithm.functional import map`.
 Optionally, you can also compile the package into a `.mojopkg` or `.📦` file that’s easier to share (see § 13.3.2).